zapta/apio-wiki-dev/docs/project-file.md

-# The `apio.ini` project file.
+# The apio.ini project file

 Every Apio project is required to have in its root directory a text file named `apio.ini` that contains the project configuration.
 At minimum, the file looks like the example below with a single `env` section and the require configuration options.